 Prime Video top 10 movies — here’s the 3 worth watching

-Looking for something new to watch on Prime Video this weekend?
-The streaming service’s list of the top 10 most-watched movies on the platform is a great starting point.
-But a high-ranking spot doesn’t guarantee a quality movie.
-For example, the current No. 1 pick “Jackpot!” has just 31% on Rotten Tomatoes, and is definitely one you can skip.
+If you’re looking for something new to watch on Amazon Prime Video, the streaming service’s list of the top 10 most-watched movies is a great indicator of the flicks that are drawing the most attention from your fellow subscribers.

-So, to ensure you settle down to stream a movie that is actually worth watching, I’m picking out the three movies in the Prime Video top 10 that you won’t want to miss.
-These include one of my biggest surprises of the year, alongside a legendary fantasy movie that kicks off arguably the best trilogy in movie history, and a stunning sci-fi epic that will grip you throughout.
+However, a high ranking in the list is certainly not an indicator of quality.
+For example, “Jackpot!” has been the No. 1 movie on Prime Video for several weeks now, and to be frank, it’s pretty terrible (it’s managed a poor 31% score on Rotten Tomatoes).
+So, to ensure you pick out the Prime Video flicks worth your time, I’m selecting the three top 10 movies you need to watch first.

-These are the movies in the Prime Video top 10 you need to watch first.
-And before we dive into my top picks, be sure to note this article is based on the top 10 as of Friday, September 6 at 7 a.m.
+Before diving into my selection, be sure to note that this article is based on the Prime Video top 10 as of Friday, September 13 at 6 a.m.
 ET.

 Best movies in the Prime Video top 10